Hey Everyone!! This is ALL about Tarkenton and his journey!

 So this is what Tarkenton is currently battling or has been diagnosed with:

-A deformed ear- He can hear slightly out of the deformed ear but will not affect his ability to hear.
+A underdeveloped right ear- He can hear slightly out of the right ear but will not affect his ability to hear long term.
+We will be able to go in and finish opening his ear canal so he can 100% hear.
+We just call it his lucky fin.

-Urinary blockage- The doctors want to wait until he's a little bigger to correct the blockage.
+Urinary blockage- The doctors want to wait until he's a little bigger to see if they can correct the blockage.
 So he has a vesicostomy to help with urine output.
+Vesicostomy is where they bring the bladder to the skin (under the belly button) and has a constant leak of urine.

 All in All Tarkenton is continuing to show us he is a fighter.
-His kidney levels are decreasing and keeping us from doing any dialysis.
-He does qualify for the dialysis that is less severe.
-So when/if he needs dialysis that is available to us.
+His kidney levels are stable and keeping us from doing any dialysis at the moment.

 Stay posted for updates and Thank you for the patience to read this but also the support and prayers.